SaaS CFO Perspectives About Pricing, AI, and the Future of Finance

 “Upgrade rates are slower than expected.
 Customers often start small, which means it takes time to see the financial rewards of flexibility.”

 Bueker’s comments illustrate the need for billing systems that align with flexible pricing models.
 The SaaS CFO role includes managing expectations about deferred value and investing in tools that can track and forecast incremental expansion.
 Traditional subscription metrics may not capture the whole picture.
-This is one of many modern SaaS CFO practices that prioritize adaptability over rigidity.
+This is one of many modern SaaS CFO best practices that prioritize adaptability over rigidity.

 3. Zane Rowe, CFO at Workday